tinatrinh8/Chat-Application/README.md

 ### Prerequisites

-Before you begin, ensure you have Python installed on your system.
-This application has been tested on Python 3.8 and above.
+Ensure you have Python installed on your system.
 You can download Python from [here](https://www.python.org/downloads/).

 ### Installation